allanberry/arcfire/README.rst

 TODO.
 In addition to building the docs above, once some fixtures are in place and there's a regular need to rebuild the database, I will provide an Invoke script for this purpose.

-At the moment, the only thing (besides starting the database) that is necessary, is to provide a superuser:
+At the moment, the only things (besides starting the database) that are necessary, is to provide a superuser...

 ``./manage.py createsuperuser --settings=core.settings.dev``

+or to load the initial_data fixture:

+``./manage.py loaddata arcfire/fixtures/initial_data.json --settings=core.settings.dev``

 Starting the server (development)